Jumpeee/fix-my-ride/README.md

 - When the app is ready to install, go to downloaded files and select the APK file.

-- Follow the steps shown on your screen.
+- Follow steps shown on your screen.

 ## License

 App is licensed under **GNU General Public License v3.0** which can be found [here](https://github.com/Jumpeee/fix-my-ride/blob/main/LICENSE).